Mofazzal874/MERN-Crash_course/docs/Setup and Application Object.md

 <a id="creating-data-models"></a>
 ### Creating Data Models

-Create a product model in `models/product.model.js`:
+- Now we will create a product model in models/product.model.js (.model is just a convention, file is still just a js file.
+You can also follow the Product.js convention to create schema)

 ```javascript
 import mongoose from 'mongoose';